Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 Other Case Materials

-There are examples of pocket watch cases made in platinum, rhodium or other "exotic metals but these are quite rare.
-Many materials have been used to produce "one-of-a-kind" watch cases, but the materials listed above comprise the vast majority of cases the collector is likely to encounter.
+There are examples of pocket watch cases made in platinum, rhodium or other "exotic" metals but these are quite rare.
+Many materials have been used to produce "one-of-a-kind" watch cases, but the materials listed above make up the vast majority of cases the collector is likely to encounter.